In today’s review, we’re going to look at Cloudflare, one of the most popular content delivery networks (CDNs) available right now.

 We’re using a Cloudflare Pro account for demonstration purposes, just in case you were wondering.

-This is your main dashboard where you can view basic traffic stats, and enable the ‘Under Attack Mode’ function if your site is being hammered by a DDoS.
+This is your main dashboard where you can view basic traffic stats, and enable the ‘Under Attack Mode’ function if your site is being hammered by a DDoS attacks.

 You can also quickly purge your site cache from this screen.